opticdev/demo/README.md

 ```

 ## Integrate with your CI
-Optic is ideally equiped to run in your CI.
+Optic is perfectly suited to run in your CI.

-Once in your own repository, run the following command and follow the wizard to start getting automatic docs and diff visualization for your pull request, and start enforcing company standards to your OpenAPI specification files:
+Once in your own repository, run the following command and follow the wizard to start getting automatic docs and diff visualization for your pull request and start enforcing company standards to your OpenAPI specification files:
 ```
 optic ci-setup
 ```